lpod/lpod-python/doc/level1-fields-and-forms.rst

 by `subsequent` and `previous` we mean the fields that precede or follow the field that is created with a changed content in the order of the document, not in the order of their creation.

+It's possible to insert a variable-based field somewhere without displaying its value through a text viewer.
+An optional ``display`` parameter may be set to ``none``, that makes the field invisible, or to ``value`` (the default) to allow the GUI-based applications to display the value.

 On the other hand, all the fields associated to a `user` variable take the same value.
 Each time the content of the variable is changed, all the associated